SeniorLiving.org is compensated when you click on the provider links listed on this page. This compensation does not impact our ratings or reviews.

 After setup was complete, I put the Care Button on my wrist and tested the emergency call system.
 I was pleasantly surprised to find that I was connected to an operator in just 10 seconds.
 The average response time for medical alert systems across the industry is about 15-45 seconds, so this was fast!
 I let the operator know that I was just making a test call, and that was it.
 The whole process took less than five minutes.

 My on-the-go Mobile Companion came with the Essentials Plus system.
 The Mobile Companion includes a charger and strap to place it around your neck.
 To power it up, I pressed and held the gray power button on the side of the unit.
 The light at the top of the Mobile Companion turned green, the device buzzed, and I heard a chime.
 A voice told me that the unit was powering on.
 Then, I set the system on its charging cradle and plugged it in.
 After a quick charge, the unit was ready to go!
-To test it out, I pressed the grey shield button on the side of the unit and was quickly connected to an operator.
+To test it out, I pressed the gray shield button on the side of the unit, and I was quickly connected to an operator.

 I'm not a fan of long-term contracts, so I was pleased to know that Aloe Care Health doesn't require them.
 You can cancel at any time without penalty or extra fees.
 Unlike Medical Guardian’s prices, which offer a slight discount when you pay annually versus monthly, Aloe Care Health doesn't offer discounts for paying ahead for service.